slatedocs/slate/source/includes/bodhicloud/bodhijobengine.md

 npm install bodhi-job-engine

-In your root directory, add file index.js containing one line of code:
+In your root directory, add file index.js containing one line of code ----->

 ````
 var engine = require('bodhi-job-engine');